zerda/skopeo/docs/skopeo-copy.1.md

 After copying the image, write the digest of the resulting image to the file.

+**--preserve-digests**

+Preserve the digests during copying.
+Fail if the digest cannot be preserved.

 **--encrypt-layer** _ints_

 *Experimental* the 0-indexed layer indices, with support for negative indexing (e.g. 0 is the first layer, -1 is the last layer)